upidapi/winutil-cli/README.md

 # Chris Titus Tech's Windows Utility - cli version
+This is not in any way affiliated with the real winutil

 Works like -Run -Config does in the normal christitus winuitls, but doesn't run the ui.
 This makes it more responsive and faster.

-The goal of this project is to make a silent install version of winutils, that makes use of all that it can do.
-But for now it only does that mention toned above, since i haven't got the motivation nor time to finish this now.
+The goal of this project is to make a full cli version of winutils, that can do all that the normal winutil can do.
+But for now it only acts as a silent install cli for it, since i haven't got the motivation nor time to finish it rn.

 Feel free to contribute if you wish to make it more cliy.

 If you decide to contribute, try to not reinvent the wheel.
 If you can use a function directly, try to.
 Don't remove things from functions that has no